How has Puerto Rico changed as a result of Gentrification within the last few decades?

 Why do I care and why should you?

 Hello, my name is Carolina Domenech.
 This website is the culmination of a year-long capstone project that I have been working on throughout my senior year at Boston Latin School.
 This class is open only to seniors and is built around the topic of each student's choosing.
 The process began with a research proposal, which had to be approved by our teachers.
-Once the topic was decided, every student gathered a plethora of background research to support our topics, which was then used to create a research paper.
+Once the topic was decided, every student gathered a plethora of background research to support their topics, which was then used to create a research paper.
 All of that research, alongside additional information gathering, has come together to become this website that incorporates both the research and interviews I have conducted with historians, economists, journalists, government officials, and legal scholars.

 Gentrification